- Why NC

 Apply online for your Sales and Use Tax number, complete the Application for Sales and Use Tax (Form NC-BR) or contact the North Carolina Department of Revenue at (877) 252-3052.

 The state privilege license tax is applicable to certain professions in North Carolina and should be applied for before business commences.
 The privilege license is not a certification the holder is qualified to perform a specific business or profession.
 It is a tax for the privilege of doing business in the state.
-Our business counselors can tell you about any privilege licenses that might apply to your business.
+Our small business advisors can tell you about any privilege licenses that might apply to your business.

 Download the Application for State Privilege License (Form B-202A) or contact the North Carolina Department of Revenue at (877) 308-9103.